How Trump is gaining an advantage in the nitty-gritty battle for delegates

 “We are aggressive on every level and on every front," he said.
 “We don’t let anything stand a chance.”

 In 2016, Trump barreled his way to nab the GOP nomination despite his campaign being being out-organized by Cruz's team.
-When Cruz swept all 34 of Colorado’s delegates after a process in which party insiders vote at a series of caucus meetings, Trump wrote an op-ed complaining about a “rigged” system.
-He threatened to sue after the primary in Louisiana, where he won a greater percentage of votes but Cruz was poised to pick up more delegates.
+When Cruz swept all 34 of Colorado’s delegates after a process where party insiders vote at a series of caucus meetings, Trump wrote an op-ed complaining about a “rigged” system.
+He threatened to sue after the primary in Louisiana, where he won a greater percentage of votes, but Cruz was poised to pick up more delegates.

 “From a tactical perspective,” LaCivita said, “Where we are today is leaps and bounds from where the campaign, a similar campaign, was in 2016.”